-Whether you’re gutting a 1970s-style bathroom, converting the kitchen and living room into an open floor plan, or embarking on any other remodeling projects, you’re likely going to have to tear a few things apart to get the job done.
+Whether you’re gutting a 1970s-style bathroom, converting the kitchen and living room into a space with an open floor plan, or embarking on other remodeling projects, you’re likely going to have to tear a few things down to get the job done.

 Demolition can involve bashing through walls, ripping up old flooring, or even cutting through corroded metal plumbing.
-Since you won’t be doing any of those things with your bare hands, you’re going to need a good set of demo tools.
-Ahead, learn about some of the best teardown tools for remodeling.
+Since you won’t be doing any of those things with your bare hands, you’re going to need a good set of demo tools (along with safety glasses, gloves, and a dust mask, of course).
+Ahead, learn about some of the best teardown tools you’ll need if you’re doing your own remodeling.

 Whether it’s laying tile or hanging drywall, home improvement projects often involve attaching materials to other materials.
-When it’s time to remodel, the best option for undoing those connections is a double-headed crowbar or pry bar, which is adept at separating everything from drywall and framing to tile and concrete.
-The key to using a pry bar is finding that angle for maximum leverage between the two pieces that need separating.
+When it’s time to remodel, the best option for undoing those connections is a double-headed crowbar or pry bar, which is just the right tool for separating everything from drywall and framing to tile and concrete.
+The key to using a pry bar is finding that angle for maximum leverage between the two pieces that need to be pulled apart.
 With a pivoting head that locks into 15 different positions, this 30-inch demolition bar from Crescent allows you to do just that.

-While a pair of pliers or a pry bar can remove old fasteners, it’s best to employ the services of a good nail puller if your demoing job involves removing a lot of stubborn nails.
-These specialty tools have pincer-style heads specially designed to grip nails that are flush with the material’s surface and provide ample leverage for maximum pulling power.
-With its L-shaped design and curved jaws, this Crescent nail puller is one of your best options for pulling out those hard-to-grip nail heads.
+While a pair of pliers or a pry bar can remove old fasteners, it’s best to employ the services of a good nail puller if your demo job involves removing a lot of stubborn nails.
+These specialty tools have pincer-style heads specially designed to grip nails that are flush with the material’s surface, and provide ample leverage for maximum pulling power.
+With an L-shaped design and curved jaws, this Crescent nail puller is one of your best options for pulling out those hard-to-grip nail heads.

-Though not a requirement for all demolition jobs, if you need to cut through metal sheeting, then you need a pair of tin snips.
-These tools are ideal for cutting away old ductwork if you’re remodeling your HVAC system or chewing through metal wire lath when removing an old plaster wall.
+Though not crucial for all demolition jobs, tin snips are certainly necessary if you the project you’re working on has you removing metal sheeting.
+These tools are ideal for cutting away old ductwork if, say, you’re remodeling your HVAC system, or you’re taking down an old plaster wall and need to cut through the metal lath.
 This pair of Irwin tin snips is capable of cutting through 24-gauge rolled steel or 26-gauge stainless steel.

 While a sledgehammer may do more damage with each swing, a standard hammer allows for a more surgical strike.
-Its lighter weight and compact size allow you to remove smaller sections of drywall without causing the collateral damage that comes with a sledgehammer.
-Once the drywall is gone, flip the hammer over to remove any remaining nails with its claw side.
+Its lighter weight and compact size allow you to remove smaller sections of drywall without causing the collateral damage that a sledgehammer can cause.
+Once the drywall is gone, flip the hammer over and use its claw side to remove any remaining nails.
 With a grip designed to reduce impact vibration and a lightweight aluminum body, this Estwing framing hammer is ideal for light demolition.

-If your remodeling jobs involve ripping up old flooring or removing rotting deck boards, you (and your back) need a demo fork.
-These specialized tools are made from steel and feature long handles with a forked end that allow you to produce the massive amount of torque needed to pry free boards nailed into framing or subfloor while remaining in a back-friendly standing position.
-With its four-tine design and 40-inch length, the Honey Badger demo fork produces ample power for floor-wrecking jobs.
+If you’ll be ripping up old flooring or removing rotting deck boards for your next project, you (and your back) need a demo fork.
+These steel tools have long handles that allow you to remain in a back-friendly standing position while producing the serious torque you need to pry up boards that are nailed into framing or subfloor.
+With its four-tine design and 40-inch length, the Honey Badger demo fork is a must-have for floor-wrecking jobs.